emacs-exordium/exordium/README.md

 ```
   # 'compile_includes' file for project foo
-  # Patterns to exclude in -I directives and while looking for sources.
-  # Here we explicitly don't want to index the tests:
-  exclude /test$

   # Where are the source files (there could be multiple directories).
   # We will scan recursively any subdirectories that do not match any